bagaskhoshi/SQL-cheatsheet/README.md

 `DECIMAL (size, decimal)` An exact fixed-point number.
 The total number of digits is specified in size.
 The number of digits after the decimal point is specified in the decimal parameter.
 Example DECIMAL (2,1) = 36.5

+### Other Data Types
+`DATE` Used to represent date in the format YYYY-MM-DD Example `'2018-07-25'` = 25 August 2018

+`DATETIME`  date and time combination.
+Format: YYYY-MM-DD hh:mm:ss.
+Example: `'2018-07-25 13:25:00'`

+`TIMESTAMP` Used for well-defined, exact point in time

+`BLOB` For BLOBs (Binary Large OBjects).
+Holds up to 65,535 bytes of data involves saving files in record Example: .xlsx .xml .doc .jpg etc.

+##SQL COMMANDS

 ### Creating Database
 `CREATE DATABASE IF NOT EXISTS  database_name;`  For creating database